Manasaabevara/Simple-Feedback-Management-System/README.md

 GET /feedback: Retrieve all feedback entries
 POST /feedback: Submit new feedback

+### Conclusion
+This project provides a simple yet effective feedback management system with a clear separation of concerns between the backend and frontend, ensuring maintainability and scalability.

 ### Notes
 Feedback entries are stored in an in-memory data structure (array).
 No external in-memory storage solutions are used.